About the Emergency Plan

 - evacuation procedures

 This Emergency Plan will be revised and updated once a year.
-After each revision and update, the plan will be circulated to the entire staff.
+After each revision and update, the plan will be presented to the entire staff.

 For general emergency response information refer to the Washington and Lee University Emergency Management Plan